Easy Guitar Chords

 Some players are slightly sniffy about using a capo, but I find them indispensible for many songs and arrangements, and transposing or changing the key of a song to suit different singers.Before you conclude that you can't sing, try moving the key of a song to suit your vocal range.

 Another big advantage is that using a capo will often make it much easier to play chords cleanly as it can bring down the action of the guitar, as well as using frets with a smaller span as you move up the neck.
+Most acoustics will be easier to play with a capo and arguably it will really help the beginner make fast progress.

 Used by The Beatles, James Taylor, Paul Simon and many more of the greats.